The Direct Aid Program (DAP) for China is accepting applications until close of business on 2 November 2023.

 DAP projects must deliver tangible humanitarian or developmental benefits to identified beneficiaries.
 Projects that work with China’s most vulnerable groups, including those living in poverty, those who are socially excluded, minority ethnic communities, people with disabilities, women and children, will be prioritised.

 DAP recipients should be reputable, with the demonstrated capacity to deliver projects and must be registered to operate in China.
 Foreign NGOs must already either be registered or have temporary registration for the proposed project.
 All applicants must comply with local laws and regulations while implementing projects supported with DAP funding.
-In order to receive DAP funding, Australian Embassy or Consulate staff must be able to conduct monitoring visits to the project site.
+Australian Embassy or Consulate staff may conduct monitoring visits to the project site.

 Selected applications should be able to enhance the public diplomacy and economic diplomacy goals of the Australian Embassy in Beijing or Australia’s other Consulates in China.
 These include building awareness and understanding of Australia’s deep and broad engagement with China and promoting Australia’s development credentials.